 How to Create an Eco-Friendly Home Office

 Being able to work from home is one of the many benefits of being a freelancer.
 And since working from home reduces your travel emissions and energy usage, it’s also a more eco-friendly way to work.
-But there are ways you can minimize your career’s impact on the environment even further.
+In fact, one study found that remote workers could have a 54% lower carbon footprint compared to on-site workers!
+But there are even more ways you can minimize your career’s impact on the environment.

 In this blog post, we’ll explore five things you can do to create an eco-friendly home office.
 After all, if everyone makes small changes, it can make a huge difference to the world!